wich229/js-adagrams/README.md

 ## Implementation Requirements
 ### Wave 1
 Our first job is to build a hand of 10 letters.
-To do so, add a function called `Adagrams.drawLetters` in `src/adagrams.js`.
+To do so, add a function called `drawLetters` inside of the `Adagrams` object in `src/adagrams.js`.
 This method should have the following properties:

 - No parameters
 - Returns an array of ten strings